alex-mcneilly/omino-dev/README.md

 # TECH STACK:
 * Standard MERN stack
-* Animations using React libraries
+* Animations using React libraries and LoDash

 # HOW TO USE:
 * Create an account